 Portland Volleyball Association - Playing Regulations

-USA Rules will be followed, with Park Bureau differences.
+USA Volleyball Rules will be followed, with the following differences:

 AGE